 The CONSULTANT shall review trip rates contained in input files for the study area for multi-family and single-family dwelling units in the cell matrixes used in the Gainesville Urbanized Area Transportation System Model.
-Modifications to the standard trip generation shall be based on 2017 National Household Travel Survey Florida Add-on Program for Alachua County.
+Modifications to the standard trip generation shall be based on current National Household Travel Survey Florida Add-on Program for Alachua County.
 Variable attraction rates shall be used to add flexibility to the model.
-All Tranplan-Fortran Trip Generation modules shall be converted into a Cube Voyager platform.